Hello Cheeky

 Hello Cheeky is a comedy series starring Barry Cryer, John Junkin and Tim Brooke-Taylor, broadcast on BBC Radio 2 between 1973 and 1979, and also broadcast on television - on the ITV network - in 1976.
 The format was short comedy sketches, often as short as one line, with occasional longer sketches.

 The BBC radio show was broadcast weekly in a half-hour timeslot, usually on Saturday or Sunday lunchtime.
 Its three stars were normally the only performers who appeared, although the show's musical director, Denis King, was often given a small speaking role in one or two of the shorter items.

-The radio series featured music by the Denis King Trio, and was produced initially by David Hatch, then by Richard Willcox, and thereafter by Bob Oliver Rogers.
+The radio series featured music by the Denis King Trio (Denis King - piano, brother Tony King - bass; and Don Simpson - drums), and was produced initially by David Hatch, then by Richard Willcox, and thereafter by Bob Oliver Rogers.